Can you miss a period?

 What should I do if my period is late?

-If you experience a longer cycle than usual and you have passed your average luteal phase length, a good place to start is to take a pregnancy test to rule out a possible pregnancy (the app will also send you a recommendation to test for pregnancy if it believes that you may be pregnant based on your data).
+If your cycle is longer than usual and you have passed your average luteal phase length, a good place to start is to take a pregnancy test to rule out a possible pregnancy (the app will also send you a recommendation to take a pregnancy test if it believes that you may be pregnant based on your data).

-If you test negative for pregnancy, you may be having an irregular cycle.
+If the pregnancy test is negative, you may be having an irregular cycle.

-Anyone with a cycle is likely to experience irregular cycles from time to time, and possible reasons for this include changes in lifestyle (diet or exercise, etc) as well as stress, illness, and more.
+Most of us experience irregular cycles from time to time, and possible reasons for this include changes in lifestyle (diet or exercise, etc), as well as stress, illness, and more.
 Learn more about irregular cycles here.

-If you experience an irregular cycle, our recommendation is to keep on using the app and logging temperature data as you normally would.
-Once you get your next period, you can log it in the app, and the algorithm will adjust accordingly.
+If you experience an irregular cycle, just keep using the app and logging temperature data as you normally would.
+Once you get your period, simply log it in the app, and the algorithm will adjust accordingly.

-If you feel any reason for concern about a longer cycle, we recommend that you reach out to your healthcare professional.
+If you feel any reason for concern about your cycle being different than usual, we recommend that you reach out to your healthcare professional.